includeJS/includeJS/src/notes/remy-CLI.md

 - **`cd -`**

-Go to the last directory.
+Go to the last directory - great for jumping between two directories.

 - **`which [application name]`**